 To reduce the load on the network and speed up the restore process, the mount server must be located in the same site as the backup repository where backup files are stored.
 In this case, you will be able to keep the traffic in one site.
 If the mount server is located in some other site, the data will travel across the network between the sites.

 In some scenarios, Veeam Backup & Replication can mount content of backups to machines other than mount servers.
 For more information, see Restore Scenarios and Mount Points.

-The mount server is created for every backup repository and associated with it.
-When you configure a backup repository, you define which server you want to use as a mount server for this backup repository.
-By default, Veeam Backup & Replication assigns the mount server role to the following machines:
+The mount server is created for every backup repository and is associated with it.
+When you configure a backup repository, you specify to which server you want to assign the role of the mount server.

-- Backup repository.
-For Microsoft Windows backup repositories, the mount server role is assigned to the backup repository server itself.
+- For Microsoft Windows backup repositories, Veeam Backup & Replication suggests the backup repository server itself.

-- Backup server.
-For Linux, shared folder backup repositories and deduplicating storage appliances, the mount server role is assigned to the backup server.
+- For Linux, shared folder backup repositories and deduplicating storage appliances, Veeam Backup & Replication suggests the backup server.

-Mount Servers Services and Components
+Mount Server Services and Components